n4thankts/blockchain/README.md

-# blockchain
+# Blockchain

-Simple program that shows how hashes are generated
+This program demonstrates how blockchain technology works and how hashes are generated for each transaction.

+This project is based on what I learned from Ivan on Tech Academy